Missing Piece Blog

 Avoid ABA Billing Errors

-Billing is one of the more complicated aspects of running an ABA practice.
+ABA therapy billing is one of the more complicated aspects of running a practice.
 Billing errors can cause significant interruptions, which in turn can result in delays or potential claim denials.
-Your primary objective as an ABA therapy provider is to deliver meaningful and high-quality services to your clients and manage your revenue cycle effectively at the same time to ensure you can maintain standards.
+Your primary objective as an ABA therapy provider is to deliver meaningful and high-quality services to your clients, but managing your revenue cycle effectively at the same time is crucial to ensure that you maintain standards.

 Common issues that cause billing errors